hysaordis/JarvisAi/README.md

 # Jarvis.AI

 Jarvis.AI is an AI assistant inspired by the AI from the Iron Man series.
-Built using C#, it leverages the power of OpenAI's API to offer a multifunctional assistant capable of various tasks.
-This project aims to provide a useful and customizable assistant while acknowledging the contributions of the underlying OpenAI technology.
+Built using C#, it leverages multiple AI technologies to offer a multifunctional assistant capable of various tasks.
+The project supports both high-performance cloud services and cost-effective local alternatives, allowing users to balance performance and cost according to their needs.

 ## 🌟 Features

 - **Voice Interaction**: Voice input and output for natural communication.

+  - Multiple transcription options:
+    - **WhisperTranscriber**: Local speech-to-text using Whisper for cost-effective processing
+    - **AssemblyAITranscriber**: Cloud-based alternative with high accuracy
 - **Visual Interface**: Graphical user interface for enhanced interaction and data visualization.
+- **Flexible LLM Integration**:

+  - **OpenAI**: High performance with cloud-based processing
+  - **Ollama**: Local LLM support for cost-effective operation with acceptable latency
-- **WebSocket Communication**: Real-time communication with OpenAI's API.
+- **WebSocket Communication**: Real-time communication with AI services.
 - **Modular Architecture**: Well-designed architecture allows easy extension of Jarvis modules.

   1. Use the same technique as existing modules for reference.
   2. Each module can be placed in the same directory as other modules for brevity.
   3. Each module must inherit from `BaseJarvisModule`.